awsdocs/aws-transfer-user-guide/doc_source/API_ImportCertificate.md

 Required: No

  ** [PrivateKey](#API_ImportCertificate_RequestSyntax) **   <a name="TransferFamily-ImportCertificate-request-PrivateKey"></a>
-The file that contains the private key for the certificate that's being imported\.
++ For the CLI, provide a file path for a private key in URI format\.For example, `--private-key file://encryption-key.pem`\.
+Alternatively, you can provide the raw content of the private key file\.
++ For the SDK, specify the raw content of a private key file\.
+For example, `--private-key "`cat encryption-key.pem`"`
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 16384\.
 Pattern: `^[\u0009\u000A\u000D\u0020-\u00FF]*`